-Bioinformatic analyses of the sequence data from WGS of VPM1002BC also confirms that the introduced DNA sequence coding for the mature peptide of listeriolysin, flanked by hemolysin sequences from E. coli, shows 100 % identity to the corresponding database reference sequence M24199.1 (mature peptide range 1564-3075).
+Bioinformatic analyses of the sequence data from WGS of VPM1002BC also confirms that the introduced DNA sequence coding for the mature peptide of listeriolysin shows 100 % identity to the corresponding database reference sequence M24199.1 (mature peptide range 1564-3075).
 The alignment of the sequences can be found in annex 3.1.
+The two flanking E. coli hemolysin A fragments also show 100% identity with the corresponding database reference N130365.1 (see annex 3.6 and 3.7).
+Due to a frameshift in the 3' hemolysin A fragment compared with the sequence in the pVEP2003 vector, 14 additional amino acids are encoded (N-MKSAKSFQLQFFPL-C).
+These were checked using the BLAST algorithm and they are non-functional.

-The Ag85B signal sequence 5' of listeriolysin was also compared against its database reference sequence Y207396.1.
-As expected, it shows sequence identity with the start of the reference sequence.
-Although three base pairs were not identical with the reference sequence, this has no effect since translation of both sequences yields the same amino acid sequence due to the wobble effect.
-The alignment of the DNA sequences as well as a comparison of their translation can be found in annex 3.2.
+The Ag85B signal sequence 5' of listeriolysin was also compared against the database reference sequence for the commonly used mycobacterial expression vector pMV33A (AY947542.1).
+Besides the hsp60 promoter, this vector also contains the Ag85B signal sequence for targeted export.
+As expected, it shows sequence identity with the reference sequence.
+The alignment of the DNA sequences can be found in annex 3.2.